Steve Biko: Personal life and personality

 The Nationalist government portrayed Biko as a hater of whites, but he had several close white friends, and both Woods and Wilson insisted that he was not a racist.
 Woods related that Biko "simply wasn't a hater of people", and that he did not even hate prominent National Party politicians like B. J. Vorster and Andries Treurnicht, instead hating their ideas.
 It was rare and uncharacteristic of him to display any rage, and was rare for him to tell people about his doubts and inner misgivings, reserving those for a small number of confidants.

 Biko never addressed questions of gender and sexism in his politics.
 The sexism was evident in many ways, according to Mamphela Ramphele, a BCM activist and doctor at the Zanempilo Clinic, including that women tended to be given responsibility for the cleaning and catering at functions.
 "There was no way you could think of Steve making a cup of tea or whatever for himself", another activist said.
 Feminism was viewed as irrelevant "bra-burning".
 Surrounded by women who cared about him, Biko developed a reputation as a womaniser, something that Woods described as "well earned".
 He displayed no racial prejudice, sleeping with both black and white women.
 At NUSAS, he and his friends competed to see who could have sex with the most female delegates.
 Responding to this behaviour, the NUSAS general secretary Sheila Lapinsky accused Biko of sexism, to which he responded: "Don't worry about my sexism.
 What about your white racist friends in NUSAS?"
 Sobukwe also admonished Biko for his womanising, believing that it set a bad example to other activists.

 Biko married Ntsiki Mashalaba in December 1970.
 They had two children together: Nkosinathi, born in 1971, and Samora, born in 1975.
 Biko's wife chose the name Nkosinathi ("The Lord is with us"), and Biko named their second child after the Mozambican revolutionary leader Samora Machel.
 Angered by her husband's serial adultery, Mashalaba ultimately moved out of their home, and by the time of his death, she had begun divorce proceedings.
 Biko had also begun an extra-marital relationship with Mamphela Ramphele.
-In 1974, she bore him a daughter, Lerato, who died after two months.
+In 1974, they had a daughter, Lerato, who died after two months.
 A son, Hlumelo, was born to Ramphele in 1978, after Biko's death.
-Biko was also in a relationship with Lorrain Tabane, who bore him a child named Motlatsi in 1977.
+Biko was also in a relationship with Lorrain Tabane; they had a child named Motlatsi in 1977.